pauldeen79/ExpressionFramework/README.md

 There are some files (evaluatables, expressions, operators and aggregators) being generated for the first time only.
 This is known as code scaffolding, which happens when you add a new evaluatable, expression, operator or aggregator type.

+# Deprecated

+This framework is now replaced with the ExpressionEvaluator component, which is part of my CrossCutting repository.